 How will you measure the quality of your whole product offering?

-- Pre-sales material and collateral correctly describe the problem being solved and the functionality defined by the Product Manager.
+- Pre-sales material and collateral correctly describe the problem your product solves and the functionality defined by the Product Manager.

 - The new features are included in a demo for the Sales team to use.

-- The new features include the right hooks/functionality required by the support team.
+- The new features include the proper hooks/functionality required by the support team.

 - A definition of quality